-It is recommended that ALL blades on the trowel are changed at the same time.
-If only one or some of the blades are changed, the trowel will not finish concrete consistently and the machine may wobble or bounce.
+It is recommended that ALL the blades on the entire machine are changed at the same time.
+If only one or some of the blades are changed, the machine will not finish concrete consistently and the machine may wobble or bounce.

-- 1. Place the trowel on a flat, level surface. - Adjust the blade pitch control to make the blades as flat as possible.
+- Place the machine on a flat, level surface.
+Adjust the blade pitch control to make the blades as flat as possible.
 Note the blade orientation on the trowel arm.
-This is important for ride-on trowels, as the two sets of blades counter-rotate. - 3.
-Lift the machine up, placing blocks under the main guard ring to support it. - 4.
-Remove the bolts and lock washers on the trowel arm, then remove the blade. - 5.
+This is important for ride-on trowels as the two sets of blades counter-rotate.
+Lift the machine up, placing blocks under the main guard ring to support it. - 2.
+Remove the bolts and lock washers on the trowel arm, and then remove the blade. - 3.
 Scrape all concrete and debris from the trowel arm.
-This is important to properly seat the new blade. - 6.
-Install the new blade, maintaining the proper orientation for direction of rotation. - 7.
-Reinstall the bolts and lock washers. - 8.
+This is important to properly seat the new blade. - 4.
+Install the new blade, maintaining the proper orientation for direction of rotation. - Reinstall the bolts and lock washers. - 6.
 Repeat steps 2-5 for all remaining blades.